 - Boards, panels, etc., equipped with apparatus for electric control, for a voltage not exceeding 1,000, motor control centers (8537.10.60)

-- List Two: 25% tariffs on $14 billion of goods from China.
-The comment period on these items has ended and a hearing is being held on July 24-25, 2018.
+- List Two: 25% tariffs on $16 billion of goods from China went into effect on Aug 23, 2018.
 Again, these tariffs do not include brewing equipment under section 8438.40.00, but do include electronic and mechanical appliances.

 - Iron/steel, tanks, casks, drums, cans, boxes & siml. cont. for any material (o/than compress./liq.gas), w/cap. of 50+ L but n/o 300 (7310.10.00)